Author’s note: This article was updated on 22/June/2020.

-Recently, we have been talking a lot about price like the price of a cup of latte and the price of a plate of Nasi Lemak.
-We attached those prices to distinct economic concepts like price rigidity (sticky price), keynes’ fiscal solution to economic recession, and volume of transaction as a variable of economic growth.
+Recently, we have been talking a lot about price like price of a cup of latte and price of a plate of Nasi Lemak.
+In previous articles, we attached those prices to distinct economic concepts like price rigidity (sticky price), keynes’ fiscal solution to economic recession, and volume of transaction as a variable of economic growth.
 The implications of each of our simple observation are numerous and the applications widespread.

-Serious businesses aside, economics can also be fun.
-The concept of subjective price explained in the previous post, in particular, can be used to refute one of the (probably) most annoying, overly-used, outdated, overrated and boring phrases of all time: “Love is Priceless”.
-Come on.
-I’m seriously tired of it, and today, it is my honor to disprove it once and for all.
+Serious businesses aside, economics can be quite amusing.
+The concept of subjective price illustrated in the previous post, in particular, can be used to refute one of the (probably) most annoying, overly-used, outdated, overrated and boring phrases of all time: “Love is Priceless.”
+Come on people.
+I’m seriously tired of it, and today, it is my honor to debunk this false notion once and for all.

 Such questions demand philosophical/ideological answers, not economics.
 That is why people (especially economists) often get into argument when facing those questions because not every person shares the same philosophical understanding regarding a particular matter.
-It is entirely possible that there is no single right answer.
+It is entirely possible that there is not a single correct answer.
 What economics does best is, however, laying out a concrete and sound framework for analysis, for thinking, for answering those questions.

 Thus, in our case, economics provides a logical ground from which a conclusion can be drawn.

-Nevertheless, before talking about love, we need to talk about life which is (or should be) equally valued if not more.
-And what is the value of life?
+To talk about love, we should begin by discussing life – which is (or should be) equally valued if not more.
+What is the value of life?
 Invaluable, you may respond.
-But, there have been attempts to measure the price/value of life by many economists and non-economists alike… individuals and organizations alike.
-For instance, I have heard of a research that assigned monetary value to a person based on the estimated aggregate worth of goods, services and social well-being that he/she can contribute to his/her society over the course of his/her lifetime.
-This is logical, though unethical, and they did arrive at a price for each individual.
-The flaw in this sort of thinking is that it implies that we should assign lower value to the life of a retired or unemployed or disabled person since these people contribute relatively less to the society in addition to absorbing tax money in terms of various financial supports they receive over the course/remaining of their lifetime (there is also statistical valuation of life based on risk aversion, and you can search for it on google if you are interested).
-This is morally revolting, and to many people, a clear NO. Yet, it does not stop economists from developing new methods of computation of such value.
+But, there have been attempts to measure the price/value of life by many economists and non-economists, individuals and organizations alike.
+For instance, There have been research studies that assigned monetary value to a person based on the estimated aggregate worth of goods, services and social well-being that he/she can contribute to his/her society over the course of his/her lifetime.
+This is logical, though unethical you may argue.
+The flaw in this sort of thinking is that it implies that we should assign lower value to the lives of the retired, the unemployed and the disabled since these people contribute relatively less to the society in addition to absorbing public transfer benefits via various financial supports they receive over the course/remaining of their lifetime (there is also statistical valuation of life based on risk aversion, and you can search for it on google if you are interested).
+This is morally revolting, and to many people, a clear NO. Yet, it does not stop economists from developing new methods for computing such values.
 Why?
-Because we need to estimate the value of everything in order to be able to make due comparison and thus make well-informed optimal decision about the future.
-For instance, should we take up a development project that saves 100 lives in the present with 100% success rate, OR should we implement the one that can potentially saves with 70% success rate 200 lives in 50 years into the future?
+Because we need to be able to objectively estimate the value of things that matter in order to be able to make due comparison and thus well-informed optimal decision about the future.
+For instance, should we take up a development project that saves 100 lives in the present with 100% success rate, or should we implement the one that can potentially save with 70% success rate 200 lives in 50 years into the future?
 Upon hearing such questions, you might take recourse to philosophical/ideological arguments that we should leave no man behind, that all lives are equal.
 While this is soul soothing to some, it rarely or never leads to a proper answers/solutions to the challenges we humans face.
 You see, we have limited resources, and almost always, choices and trade-offs have to be made.
 Why?

 *Here is my own answer to the question.
 It is based on my philosophical take on the issue and it should not be taken as a sole representative of the way of thinking within the economic discipline*

 Because we have yet to become technologically advanced enough to ensure utopia for everyone.
-The best we can do is thus to choose the best path that sacrifices the least and gains the most.
+The best we can do is thus to choose an optimal path that sacrifices the least and gains the most.
+As hard as it is to swallow, it is undeniable that it is a recurring theme in life.
+This is reality and economics does not shy from it.
 Every time you hear about a project intended to save the environment, it is really our own effort to save ourselves and our kinds from the pitfall of environmental catastrophe.
 In actuality, such environmental projects are present-and-future-lives trade-off projects in disguise that sacrifice our current well-being, the jobs and livelihood, the present benefits to our workforce in order to assure a better future for the older version of ourselves, for our children and grand-children.
-In that sense, it is simply a sacrifice of life of the current generation for that of the future generations.
-It is thus arrogant to even think that we, who have yet to save ourselves effectively, exist to or have the obligation to save the planet.
+Think about it this way.
+The poor wants cheap energy, the rich wants clean air.
+The old wants warmer home, the young wants greener future.
+In that sense, it is simply an intra-generational or inter-generational transfer of wealth/well-being.
+It is thus extremely arrogant to even think that we, who have yet to save ourselves effectively, exist to or have the obligation to save the planet.
 We have always been making trade-offs, ever since the conception of the first genus Homo that evolved through hundreds of thousands of years to become modern human today.
 It is our conceit to think that we are central to everything, and it is within our ego, our desire to console ourselves, that we keep thinking that everyone can be as well off as everyone else given the harsh natural constraints.

-Furthermore, price varies across time.
+Last but not least, price varies across time.
 When you break up, that love of yours, to you, is probably no longer priceless.
-You can basically factor in all the gifts, all the time spent, all the mental stress and strain, and all the work you skipped, aggregate them and convert them into dollar (or your preferred currency), and there you go, you have priced your ex-love.
+You can basically factor in all the gifts, all the time spent, all the mental stress and physical strain, and all the work you skipped, aggregate them and convert them into dollar amount (or your preferred currency), and there you go, you have priced your ex-love.